 The systems you use to collect and review scholarship and grant applications give you new options for addressing problems with the number and quality of the application you receive.

 Moving online, if you have not done so already, will likely increase the number of applications you receive while making the application process easier for applicants.
 A good electronic application will also increase the quality of the applications you receive.
-It will let you require questions, require that answers and uploads be formatted a certain way, and even let you use logic so some questions are required based on others.
-Online systems may also let applicants copy from past applications, use one form to fill out multiple applications, and invite collaborators to help them (assuming you want that).
+It will let you require questions, require that answers and uploads be formatted a certain way, and even allow you to use logic, so some questions are required based on others.
+Online systems may also let applicants copy past applications, use one form to fill out multiple applications, and invite collaborators to help them (assuming you want that).

 Another technique is to use a quiz that will automatically screen out ineligible applicants.
-This lets you set up ques that applicants must answer correctly to proceed.
-Tools like this may also let you direct applicants to the right application from a longer list of possible applications or opportunities.
+This lets you set up questions that applicants must answer correctly to proceed.
+Tools like this help direct applicants to the right application from a longer list of possible applications or opportunities.
 And they can be used in front of or together with a more traditional Letter of Intent or Letter of Interest (LOI).

 As a funder, you often serve a number of constituencies.
-Fund holders and boards want to know you are considering all available options and doing appropriate due diligence.
+Fundholders and boards want to know that you are considering all available options and doing appropriate due diligence.
 Staff and volunteers involved in the review process don’t want to waste time reviewing low-quality applications.
 And you have an obligation to be mindful of the time and energy applicants put into the application processes you oversee.

-Those who manage the application processes, whether full- or part-time, are usually the first people who are aware of problems that come along with having too many, too few, or poor-quality applicants.
-There are measures you can implement to understand and track the problem over time.
-There is also a wide range of tools available in grant and scholarship software that will allow you to make changes to move toward a smoother application process and, ultimately, better meeting the needs of everyone you serve.
+Those who manage the application processes, whether full- or part-time, are usually the first people aware of problems that come with having too many, too few, or poor-quality applicants.
+You can implement measures to understand and track the problem over time.
+There is also a wide range of tools available in grant and scholarship software that will allow you to make changes to move toward a smoother application process and, ultimately, better meet the needs of everyone you serve.

-Thank you to the following funders for allowing us to use data for this post: Healthcare Foundation of Northern Lake County, Howard Gilman Foundation, Massage Therapy Association and the Massage Therapy Foundation, and the Society for Exploration Geophysicists.
+Thank you to the following funders for allowing us to use data for this post: Healthcare Foundation of Northern Lake County, Howard Gilman Foundation, Massage Therapy Foundation, and the Society for Exploration Geophysicists.

 Are you interested in more practical metrics to help you with your grantmaking?
-Check out this excellent resource by our partners Peak Philanthropy, called Assessing the How of Grantmaking.
+Check out Assessing the How of Grantmaking, an excellent resource from our partner, Peak Philanthropy.